-Welcome to the website of the Armed Group Institutions Database, or AGID.
-The AGID's initial phase (2012-2013) collects data on armed groups that were parties to conflicts between 1980 and 2010.
-Data collection will begin in April 2013 with a random sample of approximately 150 groups.
+The Armed Group Institutions Database collects data on armed groups that were parties to conflicts between 1980 and 2010.
+Data collection began in April 2013 and continues for a second round of pilot testing during 2013-14.
 The key areas of data collection are armed groups' recruitment, training, education, indoctrination and disciplinary practices.
 We aim to be compatible with other armed conflict datasets, and with aggregation to the sub-group, group, coalition, and conflict levels.

 Latest AGID News

-The AGID is being funded partially by the science crowd-funding initiative SciFund, which has raised over $40,000 in the past three weeks for projects around the US and around the world.
-With a $100 donation late tonight, funding for the AGID reached 70% of its initial goal.
-We welcome contributors!
+The first pilot of the AGID was funded in part by the science crowd-funding initiative SciFund, which has raised over $100,000 for research projects around the US and around the world.
+Our crowd-funding effort raised nearly $4000 toward research assistant salaries; see our RocketHub site if you're interested in our efforts to connect with broader audiences.
 For more information about why I chose to work with SciFund, and why I believe "public science" initiatives are important, please read my interview with Anthony Salvagno.